ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 # Ordering Zerto
 {: #zerto_ordering}

-You can include the Zerto service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.
+You can include the Zerto service with a new VMware vCenter Server® instance or add the service to your existing instance.

-Zerto v9.5u1 no longer supports vSphere 6.5 and 6.7.
+Zerto v9.5u1 does not support vSphere 6.5 and 6.7.
 However, you can still order stand-alone licenses for existing vSphere 6.x instances.
-{: note}
+{: important}

 ## Billing for Zerto replication
 {: #zerto_ordering-billing}